plutext/java-docx-to-pdf-using-Microsoft-Graph/README.md

 1. Refreshing a token which is nearing expiry is a TODO.
 2. There is a 4MB upload limit.
 This is currently only circumvented in the using-graph-sdk sub-project (though it ought to be possible to do in some of the other modules; PR welcome)
-3. There doesn't seem to be a way to update a TOC (either page numbers or entries).
+3. For doc/docx, there doesn't seem to be a way to update a TOC (either page numbers or entries).
 Vote for this enhancement at https://microsoftgraph.uservoice.com/forums/920506-microsoft-graph-feature-requests/suggestions/41235295-docx-to-pdf-file-conversion-update-table-of-conte